 The game was broadcast on two networks and averaged 26.75 million viewers on CBS and 24.4 million on NBC, Nielsen reported.

-The cost of a Super Bowl commercial didn’t go over $100,000 until Super Bowl VIII, when the Miami Dolphins beat the Minnesota Vikings 24-7.
+The cost of a Super Bowl commercial didn’t go over $100,000 until Super Bowl VIII in 1974, when the Miami Dolphins beat the Minnesota Vikings 24-7.

 The highest-rated Super Bowl of all time came in 1982 when the San Francisco 49ers beat the Cincinnati Bengals 26-21.